BrianWill/japanese_vocab/README.md

 ## Running the program

-> WARNING: The repo history is much larger than the releases, so you should just download the latest release unless you actually want to modify the code and submit PR's.
+> WARNING: The repo history is much larger than the releases, so you should just download the latest release rather than clone the repo unless you actually want to modify the code and submit PR's.

 For Windows, you can just download the latest release and run `app/japanese.exe`, then go to `localhost:8080` in a web browser.